Upgrade Hive tables and views to Unity Catalog

 Typically you use external tables only when you also need direct access to data using non-Databricks compute (that is, not using Databricks clusters or Databricks SQL warehouses).
 External tables are also convenient in migration scenarios, because you can register existing data in Unity Catalog quickly without having to that copy data.
 This is thanks to the fact that data in external tables doesn’t have to reside in reserved managed storage.

-For more information about managed and external tables in Unity Catalog, see Tables.
+For more information about managed and external tables in Unity Catalog, see What are tables and views?.

 Hive to Unity Catalog migration options